ga-wdi-quizzes/week-02/README.md

 That is not true of functions defined in the form `var foo6 = function(a,b) {}`.
 They are not hoisted but "remain where they are".

+I could probably continue with this, but this is already way too long for the scope of a quiz.
 ```
 ### Question #6